cseanburns/syslib/git-github.md

 	```

 Going forward, each time you make edits
-or add new files, simply repeate the following
+or add new files, simply repeat the following
 commands to sync your local repo to the GitHub repo:

 ```